radiantearth/stac-spec/examples/README.md

 The examples use the `rd:` prefix to show how providers can use custom fields when there are not set fields.
-In the examples these do not link to a schema which is completely valid, but it is recommended that providers do write a JSON schema that can validate their custom fields (we will work to add a schema in the future).
+In the examples these do not link to a schema which is completely valid, but it is recommended that providers do write a JSON schema that can validate their custom fields (we will work to add an example schema for the `rd:` fields in the future).

 ### Differences with STAC Best Practices